 All cruise ships have hundreds of deck chairs for their guests to enjoy the sun and sea air, and the Regal Princess is no different.

 Walking or Running Track on the Regal Princess

-I love to walk outdoors on ships, and often the walkers and joggers tend to get in each others way.
+I love to walk outdoors on ships, and often the walkers and joggers tend to get in each other's way.
 The Regal Princess designers divided their walking/jogging track on Sports deck 18 into two lanes and labeled them with words and images.
 Even when the track was busy in the early morning, it was organized and fun to just walk.

 Lining the track are workout stations in a circuit program for those who like to exercise out of doors.
 Each piece of equipment has directions on how to properly use it.
 In the middle of the track is a court that is used for basketball, volleyball, tennis, or badminton.
-On the same deck is a portable batting cage, golf driving range, a game lounge, and a simulated laser shooting range.
+On the same deck are a portable batting cage, golf driving range, a game lounge, and a simulated laser shooting range.

 Miniature Golf on the Regal Princess Lawn Deck

 The top deck of the Regal Princess is the Lawn Deck 19.
 This deck has an astroturf-type grassy area for miniature golf, putting, bocce ball, croquet, or lawn bowling.